Contact your network provider

-- Check your Do Not Disturb settings.
-Go to Settings > Do Not Disturb and make sure it's off.
+- Check Do Not Disturb.
+Go to Settings > Focus > Do Not Disturb and make sure it's off.
 Find out how to use Focus on your iPhone or iPad.

 - Check for any blocked phone numbers.
 Go to Settings > Phone > Blocked Contacts.

-- See if Call Forwarding is turned on.
+- Check Call Forwarding.
 Go to Settings > Phone > Call Forwarding and make sure it's off.

-- Check to see if Silence Unknown Callers is turned on.
-If the setting is on, a caller must be listed in your Contacts or Recents.
-Or they must have shared their number in Mail or sent you a message using that number in order for their call to go through.
+- Check Silence Unknown Callers.
+Go to Settings > Phone > Silence Unknown Callers.
+If this setting is turned on, a caller must be listed in your Contacts or Recents.
+Or they must have shared their number in the Mail app or sent you a message using that number in order for their call to go through.
 Add their number to Contacts to ensure the phone rings.
-Calls from some third-party apps might not go through.
+Calls from some third-party apps may not go through.